pinakipb2/Python-Flask-Blog/README.md

 # Python-Flask-Blog
-This Blog is created to combine different templates using Python framework Flask
+This Blog is created by combining different templates in Python using Flask